 Treating a blocked airway

-If the cancer is blocking, or partly blocking, an airway and making you breathless your doctor may suggest one of several different treatment options to relieve the blockage.
-These may include radiotherapy, radiofrequency ablation, photodynamic therapy, cryotherapy or laser therapy.
+If the cancer is partly blocking an airway and making you breathless, your doctor may suggest one of several different treatment options to relieve the blockage.
+These may include radiotherapy, radiofrequency ablation, photodynamic therapy, cryotherapy, electric current treatment (electrocautery) or laser therapy.

 Treating fluid on the lung (pleural effusion)

-The treatment for a pleural effusion is to drain the fluid off the lung.
+The treatment for fluid on the lung, or pleural effusion, is to drain the fluid.
 Under local anaesthetic, the doctor puts a drainage tube into your chest through a small cut.
 They connect the tube to a bottle or a bag.
 If there is a lot of fluid it may take a day or so to drain and you will need to stay in hospital during that time.